Weak containment of measure preserving group actions: Soficity and entropy

 Elek and Lippner \cite{EL} have introduced the notion of a sofic measure preserving equivalence relation; see also \cite[Definition 10.1]{CKT-D} for an alternative definition due to Ozawa.
 One then defines a {\bf sofic action} to be one for which the associated equivalence relation $E_a$ is sofic.
 It is shown in \cite[Proposition 10.6]{CKT-D} that if $a_n\in A(\Gamma, X, \mu)$ are sofic actions and $a_n\to a\in {\rm FR}(\Gamma, X, \mu)$, then $a$ is sofic.
 Therefore if $a, b\in {\rm FR}(\Gamma, X, \mu), a\preceq b$ and $b$ is sofic, then $a$ is sofic.

-These facts along with the ultraproduct construction of $p_\Sigma$ (see {\bf (C)} above) and \cref{min} were used in \cite[Theorem 10.7]{CKT-D} to give a new proof of the result in \cite{EL} that, for any sofic group $\Gamma$, $s_\Gamma$ is a sofic action.
+These facts along with the ultraproduct construction of $p_\Sigma$ (see Section 11.3 above) and \cref{min} were used in \cite[Theorem 10.7]{CKT-D} to give a new proof of the result in \cite{EL} that, for any sofic group $\Gamma$, $s_\Gamma$ is a sofic action.

 It is an open problem whether for a sofic group $\Gamma$, every $a\in {\rm FR}(\Gamma, X, \mu)$ is sofic.
 It is shown in \cite[Section 10.3]{CKT-D} that it holds for $\Gamma$ with property MD and this also gives an alternative proof of the result of \cite{EL} that every treeable measure preserving equivalence relation is sofic.